Boskovii/alexboskovic.github.io/_projects/3_project.md

     </div>
 </div>

 To analyze transient response to small perturbations, I applied a Dirac delta (impulse) function rather than a step input, as muscles generate force through rapid contractions rather than sustained constant torques.
-An impulse of 15 Nm over 0.01 s it thus more physiologically realistic.
+An impulse of 15 Nm over 0.01 seconds it thus more physiologically realistic.
 The system exhibited small-magnitude oscillations (peak displacement < 0.17°) with surprisingly long settling times of approximately 20 seconds, consistent with the slightly underdamped behavior expected from our damping ratios.

 <div class="row">
     <div class="col-sm-12 mt-3 mt-md-0" style="max-width: 800px; margin: 0 auto;">